Unbiased shifts of Brownian motion: Existence of unbiased shifts

+embeds $\nu'$ and satisfies $\BE_0 \ell^0[0,T]=m_0$.
+This $T$ is of the form \eqref{bertoin} with $\nu(\R)>1$, provided that $\rho>0$ $\nu'$-almost everywhere.
+This solution of the embedding problem is optimal in the sense that $\BE_0 \ell^x[0,S]\ge\BE_0 \ell^x[0,T]$, $x\in\R$, for any other stopping time $S\ge0$ embedding $\nu'$.
+The idea of using first passage times of additive functionals with infinite Revuz measures to embed probability distributions goes back to~\cite{monroe72b}.
+The fact that $\BE_0 \ell^0[0,T]<\infty$ reveals that $T$ cannot be an unbiased shift, as we show in Theorem~\ref{t14lower} that this expectation is infinite for unbiased shifts. \end{remark}

-The nonnegative unbiased shifts in Theorem \ref{main2}, Theorem \ref{main2a} and in Theorem \ref{littletwin} are all stopping times.
+The nonnegative unbiased shifts in Theorems~\ref{main2}, \ref{main2a} and in~\ref{littletwin} are all stopping times.
 In the next example we construct a nonnegative unbiased shift embedding a distribution not concentrated at zero, which is not a stopping time.